LUMière MOLécules MATière

 Led by the AU, the project brings together the scientific forces interested in molecular materials in the west of France.
 It involves four joint CNRS-University units (Moltech-Anjou, ISCR, Ceisam, IMN) from three neighbouring university sites (Angers, Nantes, Rennes).
 This brings together a compact group of high-level researchers covering the entire value chain (molecular design, synthesis, spectroscopy and devices).

-For any information request (specific EUR LumoMat website under construction):
+For any information request

 The LUMOMAT project, strongly supported by the Région des Pays de la Loire, aims to develop innovative organic electronics and photonics materials, based on a strategy encompassing Research, Training and Innovation.

 These new organic-based technological devices are considered, in a region where the industrial activity is highly visible on the specific sector of electronics, as a complementary promising approach to conventional silicon-based technologies.